Skip to content

 • Product assigned to a "Pack according to box rules" packing rule

-• “Box X” and “Box Y” are not selected on the rule and NOT set to be available for all products
+• "Box X" and "Box Y" are not selected and not available for all products

 Example 3